oykun/oykun.github.io/index.markdown

 ---
 layout: default
-title: Oykun Yilmaz, Designer.
+title: "Oykun Yilmaz, Designer."
-tagline: Oykun's personal website and blog on design, development and lessons learned in life.
+tagline: "Personal website and blog on design, development and lessons learned in life."
-description: Oykun's personal website and blog on design, development and lessons learned in life.
+description: "Personal website and blog on design, development and lessons learned in life."
 image: /assets/social_image.jpg
 ---
 <div>